shirshak55/Wordpress-Advance-Comments/readme.md

 After sending please ping me once.

 ## Installation
-* Just download or clone this repo and add it to your wordpress installation.
+* Just download or clone this repo and add it to your wordpress installation at plugin folder.
 If any problem please post on issue.

 ## Contributing
 * I don't want to lie but I will only update this project when somebody find a problem.
 And I am not financially stront to support these project as I don't have time.
 However I can give you paid support.
 For that lets discuss `bloggervista@gmail.com`